 A simple algorithm that runs in $O(n \log n)$ time in the worst case is Graham's scan.
-Here we present a practical variant of the original algorithm that separately computes the upper and lower part of the convex hull and avoids sorting the points by angles.
+It essentially orders the points by angles around an anchor point and then iteratively constructs the hull.
+Here, however, we present a practical variant of the original algorithm that separately computes the upper and lower part of the convex hull and avoids sorting the points by angles, which would be unfavorable in terms of numerics and speed.